-Hundertwasserhaus is a colorful complex designed by the controversial Austrian artist/architect Friedensreich Hundertwasser, who is responsible for several similarly imaginative buildings in Vienna.
+Hundertwasserhaus is a colorful residential complex designed by the controversial Austrian artist/architect Friedensreich Hundertwasser, who is responsible for several similarly imaginative buildings in Vienna.

 Not unlike Barcelona’s Gaudí before him, Hundertwasser reacted against the conventional boring architecture of his contemporaries and wanted architecture that was closer to nature, without any unnatural straight lines but with bright colors and whimsical shapes.

 In 1983 Hundertwasser started with the conversion of a complex of public housing units into a bizarre looking colorful patchwork with irregular patterns and varied window shapes.
 When it was completed two years later, his fantastical creation caused quite a stir, and some architecture critics quickly dismissed his work as kitsch.
 However, the Hundertwasserhaus – as it became known – was a hit with the public and soon started to attract visitors to this otherwise quiet residential area.

 The Hundertwasserhaus is designed with undulating lines, since Hundertwasser considered the straight line “godless”.
 He even planned to have uneven floors, but for practical reasons this was never implemented.

 Hundertwasser also rejected the functionalism of modern architecture (he even demonstrated against Adolf Loos’ rational architecture) hence Hundertwasserhaus is crowned with a gilded onion dome and decorated with stucco figures and ceramic pillars.
 Hundertwasser’s desire to bring architecture closer to nature is not only apparent in the use of curves, but also in the landscaping of the terraces with trees and ivy.